 Your goal with starching and pressing fabric is to stiffen the surface by bonding the starch to the fabric fibers.
-When the fabric is able to move on the ironing board, it's very easy to stretch and skew the fabric out of shape.
 By using a firm pressing board, the fabric will remain square and stable and the starch will be forced to bond with the fabric, not with the iron or the pressing board.

 Building your own quilting ironing board has many advantages over searching for a premade pressing board:

 Inexpensive, easy project - Building your own board uses simple materials you can find at the hardware store.
 Most hardware stores can also precut your wood so you won't even have to worry about bringing home a huge piece of plywood and cutting it down yourself.